Great Elm Capital Corporation (GECC)'s Financial Results Comparing With Neuberger Berman Real Estate Securities Income Fund Inc. (NYSEAMERICAN:NRO) | New Business Observer

 |5.46

-In table 1 we can see Great Elm Capital Corporation and Neuberger Berman Real Estate Securities Income Fund Inc.’s gross revenue, earnings per share and valuation.
-Neuberger Berman Real Estate Securities Income Fund Inc. is observed to has lower revenue, but higher earnings than Great Elm Capital Corporation.
-Currently more expensive of the two stocks is the business with a higher P/E ratio.
-Great Elm Capital Corporation has been trading at a higher P/E ratio than Neuberger Berman Real Estate Securities Income Fund Inc., which means that it is at the moment the more expensive of the two companies.
+Table 1 shows the gross revenue, earnings per share and valuation for Great Elm Capital Corporation and Neuberger Berman Real Estate Securities Income Fund Inc. Neuberger Berman Real Estate Securities Income Fund Inc. seems to has lower revenue, but higher earnings compared to Great Elm Capital Corporation.
+The business with the higher P/E out of the two companies is considered for more expensive of the two firms currently.
+Great Elm Capital Corporation’s shares have been trading at higher P/E ratio which means it is currently more expensive than Neuberger Berman Real Estate Securities Income Fund Inc.

 Profitability